Nikhil0905/InsightOps/README.md

 ## 📌 Project Overview

-**InsightOps** is an enterprise-grade **AI-assisted Security Operations Center (SOC) platform** built to reflect **real-world SOC workflows**, not academic simulations.
+**InsightOps** is an enterprise-grade, **AI-assisted Security Operations Center (SOC) intelligence platform** designed to mirror **real-world SOC workflows**, not academic simulations.

-Unlike traditional student projects that stop at log collection or isolated detections, InsightOps implements:
+Unlike typical student projects that stop at log ingestion or isolated detections, InsightOps implements a full SOC-style detection-to-incident pipeline, including:

-- A realistic **Active Directory–based SOC lab**
+- A realistic **Active Directory–based SOC lab** (Windows + Linux)
-- **Centralized SIEM monitoring using Splunk**
+- **Centralized SIEM monitoring** using Splunk as the detection backbone
-- **Detection engineering aligned with MITRE ATT&CK**
+- **Detection engineering aligned with MITRE ATT&CK**, not signature-based alerts
-- An external **AI-driven intelligence layer** for alert prioritization and correlation
+- An external **AI-driven intelligence layer** that correlates alerts, assigns deterministic risk scores, and generates analyst-readable incident context

-The platform is intentionally **SOC-assist only** — it augments analysts, it does not automate response.
+InsightOps is **intentionally SOC-assist only**.
+It augments human analysts by prioritizing, correlating, and explaining security signals — it does not perform automated response or remediation, avoiding the operational risks of premature automation.

+To support analyst workflows, InsightOps also includes **Splunk dashboards** that provide:

+- A **real-time incident triage queue** for Tier-1 / Tier-2 analysts
+- A SOC-wide **incident overview** showing risk distribution and active MITRE techniques

+These dashboards are visualization-only and do not mutate system state, preserving **auditability and decision integrity**.

+InsightOps focuses on **operational correctness, explainability, and SOC maturity** rather than feature count or automation hype.

 ---